piyush-98/piyush-98.github.io/_posts/2018-10-20-SKYHack-2018-Building-for-Disaster-Relief.md

 ## Disaster Relief

 For the second part, We were to essentially build a system to provide relief when a calamity hits or when a person was under duress.
 Right from the beginning of the idea, we decided we needed to keep tech on the person's phone to a minimum because getting internet connectivity during a disaster will always end up as a problem, so we relied on an assumption that 2G GSM networks were available and SMSes could be sent.
 Thinking a bit more practically, assuming even 2G GSM networks was a long shot during a disaster, but some kind of networking is needed to provide relief, that is why we ended up using 2G GSM as our constraint.

+The concept was to have a service which could receieve conversational messages from a person in duress and provide relief information like nearest police stations, hospitals, relief camps, if any.
+The API to be built could also allow for building